 - Much like a personal finance game, Money Habitudes is easy for facilitators to learn and easy to teach.

-- The Money Habitudes cards can be used by individual offenders, couples, or groups.
-They can be used in personal finance classes, marriage and relationship classes.
-They can be used in financial coaching and relationship or marriage counseling sessions.
-They can also be employed in ex-offender support groups.
+- Individual offenders, couples, or groups can use the Money Habitudes cards.
+They find applications in personal finance classes, as well as marriage and relationship classes.
+Financial coaching and relationship or marriage counseling sessions can be them.
+They can also find applications in ex-offender support groups.

 - It gets inmates and ex-offenders to talk about money – and do it in a fun, effective, nonjudgmental way.
 As a result, the Money Habitudes money management game can be easily integrated with other materials.
 These might include prison reentry modules, life skill classes, personal finance curricula (including budgeting), communication and conflict resolution courses, etc. Examples include PREP, Gary Chapman’s 5 Love Languages, Dave Ramsey/Financial Peace University, Couple Checkup, etc.

-- It can be used just as a quick money ice breaker or as a full class that serves as an introduction to money management.
+- It can serve as a quick money icebreaker or as a full class introducing money management.
 Using the cards can take a few minutes or can last for an hour or two.

 - Works with men and women; especially good feedback from guys who are not as open to sharing their feelings and talking about money.

-- Used in concert with other prisoner reentry modules, including those specifically addressed by the Second Chance Act, including: employment assistance, substance abuse treatment, housing, family programming.
+- Used in concert with other prisoner reentry modules, including those specifically addressed by the Second Chance Act, including employment assistance, substance abuse treatment, housing, and family programming.

 - Allows for financial classes to address behavior and relationship issues around money.
-Allows communication and relationship classes and lessons to be applied to the big issue of money and personal finances.
+Allows the application of communication and relationship classes and lessons to the significant issue of money and personal finances.

 - The cards use simple language and statements.
-Questions like, “When I’m stressed I go shopping?” key on lifestyle issues.
+Questions like, “When I’m stressed I go shopping?” key to lifestyle issues.
 They do not require an understanding of financial concepts and don’t require a participant to do math.
-The Money Habitudes II cards are often used in offender programs, regardless of students’ ages.
+Offender programs often use the Money Habitudes II cards, regardless of students’ ages.